rhubarb414/react-portfolio/README.md

 xxx WHEN I click on a navigation title
 THEN I am presented with the corresponding section below the navigation without the page reloading and that title is highlighted

-WHEN I load the portfolio the first time
+xxx WHEN I load the portfolio the first time
 THEN the About Me title and section are selected by default

 WHEN I am presented with the About Me section